saanvijay/makefile-skeleton/README.md

 # makefile-skeleton
-Provide the skeleton for makefile for c,c+= projects in unix based environments
+Provide the skeleton for makefile for c,c++ projects in unix based environments